oVirt/ovirt-site/source/feature/novnc-console.html.md

 The implementation is based on nova-novnc proxy which reads a token from a cookie, makes an rpc call to the nova consoleauth node and retrieves all connection information (which is connected to this token).

 In VDSM we have no such thing as nova token.
-We must pass all the connection info in the cookie.
-This information is:
+We must pass all the connection info somehow.
+In the initial implementation it was passed via a cookie.
+However the new implementation passes it using url path.

-*   vnc host:port
-*   password(ticket)

 After the proxy receives the data, it establishes the vnc connection.

-### Schema

-TODO tbd

 ### Location of the websockets server

 There are three possible places where the websocket server can run:

 1. On the machine where engine runs
-2. On single machine outside engine internal network (FWs would still apply)
+2. On single machine where engine does not run
-3. On each host
+3. (On each host)

 The implementation support each of these scenarios, the behavior in the engine is set in vdc_options.

 ### Security considerations

 The websocket server runs on a specific port and allows clients to connect to any port on its machine.
 This is potential security risk (the attacker could bypass the firewall on server).
 For further info see <https://github.com/kanaka/noVNC/issues/49>.
 OpenStack implements customized version of the proxy (openstack-nova-novncproxy package) and verifies the security related information before connection to the target host is actually created.
 With oVirt this is not easily possible since we don't store the VNC ticket in the engine (afaik the only place in the system with knowledge of the ticket, is the target host), so the verification is impossible.
-This has to be discussed.

-(Maybe the alternative would be to run the websockets server on a separate machine (point #3 in previous paragraph -- TODO add a link) and configure the FW to restrict connections from this machine to hosts and ports that conform to VNC endpoints).

-In any case, the websocket proxy must have restricted access to hosts (only allow access to ports that conform to VNC).
+To address this issues, the websocket proxy uses digital signature to verify vnc data.
+This data is signed by the engine.

 ### Secure communication

 Secure communication is ensured by using TLS.
-For this reason, websockets server must posses a key and certificate of a server that serves the noVNC client files.
-The current implementation FORBIDS insecure communication which implies that the websockets proxy instance(s) must be aware of some key/cert pair (which is not protected by a password [e.g.] VDSM key/cert pair).
+For this reason, websockets server must posses a key and certificate that is used for TLS communication.
+Moreover the certificate must be trusted by users in their web browsers!

-The distribution of the key/certificate must be discussed, it depends on the where are the client files served from:

-*   Client is served the engine/other (single) machine
-    -   In this case the key/cert of the engine can be used.
-In this case the key/cert must be pulled out of the engine's keystore.

-      Note the websocket proxy assumes the key/cert pair to be in PEM without password protection.

-*   Client is served from hosts
-    -   In this case each host runs its own websockets proxy which serves the client
-    -   The vdsm certificate (in PEM format) could be used for websocket proxy.

-### Downloads

-TODO add tarball
+The creation of key/cert pair could be part of engine setup process (together with jboss, apache and engine key/cert pairs).

 <Category:Feature>